 For property owners and developers seeking investors for assets, an IPSX flotation provides an alternative sale process.
 Costs are likely to be in a similar quantum.
 Once an asset is floated, a proportion of the shares can be retained (provided the free float requirements are met) and disposed of subsequently at a negligible cost, which delivers flexibility for the developer or asset owner in a way that is typically not available in a bilateral process.

 On the IPSX Prime market, issuers will be able to progress an Initial Public Offering of shares in companies owning, developing and managing single (or a small group of) commercial real estate assets.
 The second market segment, IPSX Wholesale, will initially focus on trading joint venture single asset REITS.
-The IPSX Prime will launch first while the IPSX wholesale is still under development.
+IPSX Prime is now launched while IPSX wholesale is still under development.
 More details are expected to be published later this year.
 Here we focus on IPSX Prime.

 How is it regulated?

-Once the regulatory requirements are met and the full authorisations are obtained, the IPSX will be an FCA regulated exchange that falls under the category of ‘Recognised Investment Exchange’ and an ‘EU-Regulated Market’.
+IPSX Prime is an FCA regulated exchange that falls under the category of ‘Recognised Investment Exchange’ and an ‘EU-Regulated Market’.
 As an EU-Regulated Market, it will need to ensure the protection of investors and establish transparent and non-discretionary rules and procedures.